mutinhiri/portfolio2/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # My Portfolio
->This website is an implementation of design tools
+>This front end design portfolio is an implementation of figma design tools
->Implemenmtation of flexbox
+>Flexbox is used to arrange elements in positions in this page
 ## Built With

 - HTML5